 Originally from Poland, Edyta was drawn to Canada by its vastness, nature and wildlife.
 She is currently a graduate student at Thompson Rivers University and works in collaboration with Gerad Hales of FLNRORD (Wildlife Management).
 Using massive data sets collected from Bighorns fitted with satellite-tracking collars, she is looking at long-distance forays by rams in several Bighorn herds, and also the general distribution of these herds.
 Contact with domestic sheep is of particular interest, because recent declines in one Thompson Region population is thought to result from disease linked with domestic sheep.

-Coming up in February – our popular “Snow Bunting Shiver Sunday” – probably Sunday 23rd February
+Sunday 23rd February – our popular “Snow Bunting Shiver Sunday”

 Wednesday March 11th, 7 PM at NVIT Lecture Theatre: Presentation by the Kamloops Exploration Group: Christopher West – Leafing Through History: Exploring the Fossil Plant Deposits of Western Canada.[Note the change in dates – not our usual third Thursday of the month.]